monktastic/no-more-contempt/scratch/endless-summary.md

 It is what some cultures know as the Devil  — and it is as "real" as anything you can touch.
 In more modern terms, it is the _evil global conspiracy_ — that secret cabal responsible for all the world's ills, yet whose full membership remains forever elusive.
 It is the _primordial_ evil conspiracy; the one to which all the rest owe their existence, and to which they ultimately filter up.
 They feel "shadowy" because they are outer reflections of our collective unconscious.
 To believe that you have pinned it down externally is to have fallen into its most basic trap.

-Make no mistake: there are indeed people who have "welcomed in" the Darkness in a way that we have not, and who must be fought relentlessly.
-Similarly, the elites may well be playing us off each other, to take attention away from themselves.
-But the Darkness is playing a _much bigger game;_ one in which even the elites are merely pawns.
-It is playing all of humanity against itself — and it is winning.
-To fight other humans with _contempt_ is to fight on its side.

 It is hard to convince people that they are doing this for _precisely_ the same reason that it's hard to convince the "bad people" that _they_ are doing wrong.
 To suddenly be exposed to the full extent of our own darkness would demolish our psyches — and who among us is ready for that?